elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

 ### App actions

->To jump to a specific section or function of an app \*without opening the app first.\* For example, "New Incognito Window" for a web browser or "Compose Message" for an email client.

 As above, we wanted to be sure to cover how the dock specifically is used for app actions, but didn't want to ask leading questions.
 This first question was used as a filter for the following questions; people who responded "yes" received the follow-up actions-related questions, while anyone who responded "no" or "not sure" skipped the rest of the section.

 >#### Do you use app actions or shortcuts?
 >
->e.g. searching by name or function in the Applications Menu on elementary OS, Spotlight on macOS, search on Windows, etc.
+>To jump to a specific section or function of an app \*without opening the app first.\* For example, "New Incognito Window" for a web browser or "Compose Message" for an email client.
 >
 >- Yes
 >- No